nathanseville/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/report.md

-> 4. (Optional:) Propose a different approach to manage the list of backend nodes.
-You do not need to implement it.
-You can also propose your own tools or the ones you discovered online.
-In that case, do not forget to cite your references.

-//// TO COMPLETE

 ## Task 6: Make the load balancer automatically reload the new configuration

 > 1. Take a screenshots of the HAProxy stat page showing more than 2 web applications running.
 Additional screenshots are welcome to see a sequence of experimentations like shutting down a node and starting more nodes.